Altmerian/Altmerian/README.md

 Hi 👋 My name is Pavel Shakhlovich
 ==================================

-I am a Pragmatic Software Engineer
+I am a Pragmatic Software Developer
 ---------------------------

 I like coding and learning new technologies.
 My main expertise is Back-End development and Cloud.